FirstFlush/nikki/README.md

 ## Project Overview

-"Nikki" is not just a car; it's an ongoing project that blends engineering excellence with the thrill of racing.
+"Nikki" is not just a car; it's an ongoing project that blends Tesla engineering excellence with the thrill of racing.
 Through this website, we aim to share updates, technical insights, and the beauty of custom engineering with the world.

 ## Tech Stack

 ### Backend